FINDING COMPETENT COURTS/AUTHORITIES

 Article 71 1. (f) – Competent authorities for enforcement

-For the purposes of Article 21 of the Regulation, the authorities with competence for enforcement are the District Courts (okresný súd), acting as enforcement courts (exekučný súd).
+For the purposes of Article 21 of the Regulation, the authority with competence for enforcement is the Banská Bystrica District Court (Okresný súd Banská Bystrica) acting as an enforcement court (exekučný súd).

 Article 71 1. (g) - Accepted languages for translations of documents